 Our mental placement is on our cell phone while somebody’s trying to talk to us.
 That’s wrong mental placement because they’re asking us something and we’re not even paying attention.
 So we’re distracted, we’re too busy – “Oh, I’m too busy” – so we don’t even pay attention and concentrate, have mental placement, on what somebody else is doing or saying or when they want some sort of interaction or response from us.

-And then the other thing that is happening more and more these days is that even if we do have mental placement on something, it’s very difficult to sustain it.
+Another thing that is happening more and more these days is that even if we do have mental placement on something, it’s very difficult to sustain it.
 We’re used to things changing so quickly and looking at one thing after another after another, so we get bored, and it’s hard to keep our attention for any protracted amount of time.
 So that type of concentration – just for a few moments on this and a few moments on that and a few moments on that – is an obstacle.
 That’s wrong concentration.
 If we want to be able to concentrate properly, we need to be able to concentrate for as long as is necessary, not get bored and move on because we’re no longer interested.

-You see, the problem is that we want to be entertained.
+The problem is that we want to be entertained.
 That is going back to this wrong mindfulness of thinking that the momentary pleasure that we get from being entertained is going to satisfy, but we thirst for more and more and more.
 Why should we be entertained?
 Social scientists have found out that the more possibilities there are of what you could do, what you could look at – and the internet offers us an unlimited amount of possibilities – the more bored you get and the more tense it is to try to find something that is entertaining.
 And you look at something, and you think “Well, but maybe something else is more entertaining,” so you go on and you don’t stay focused and concentrated on anything.
 So although it is difficult to do, it is very helpful to try to simplify your life – not have so many things going on at the same time – and as your concentration develops more and more, you’ll be able to increase the scope of what you can take care of and deal with.

 If you have concentration and it’s good concentration, then you can concentrate on this, and then you can concentrate on that and then concentrate on that – but only one at a time without being distracted.
 If you think of an example, the example would be a doctor.
 A doctor’s treating one patient after another.
 The doctor needs to be concentrated on that patient during the period of time when he or she is with that patient and not be thinking about the next patient and the one that was just before.
 So although a doctor can see many, many patients during the day, they’re fully concentrated on one thing at a time.
 This is far better for concentration.

 This is very challenging, I must say.
 Because I know in my own case that I’m dealing with such an unbelievable amount of different tasks with managing the website and dealing with all the different languages and so on, it’s hard to stay focused on one thing; so many other things are coming in at the same time.
-So this is the big challenge, to stay focused on one thing and not be distracted by thinking of something else that needs to be done, yet remaining mindful and not forgetting that there are these other things that need to be done.
+This is the big challenge, to stay focused on one thing and not be distracted by thinking of something else that needs to be done, yet remaining mindful and not forgetting that there are these other things that need to be done.
 And anybody who works in a complex business has the same thing.

 Okay.
 Let’s go on so that we are able to fit everything into our time period.
 But just a concluding remark about developing right concentration: We find in the Buddhist teachings that there are definite stages for developing better and better concentration, and I think that could be considered part of Buddhist science – how do you get more and more concentration?